akinaru/androidtv-access-point/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](LICENSE.md)

-An Android TV application used to configure your Wifi Access Point
+An Android TV application used to configure your Wifi Access Point (for Android L only)

 ![screenshot](screen/screen.gif)